chichengjunma/iHealthDeviceLabs-Android/README.md

 ## How to use the iHealth SDK

-iHealth Device SDK 支持通过USB, Bluetooth, BluetoothLe, Wifi, 音频接口和iHealth Device相互连接并进行数据交互。
+iHealth Device SDK communicate with iHealth Device by USB, Bluetooth, BluetoothLe, Wifi or Audio.

 ### Configure